The RIAA offered to settle Jammie Thomas-Rasset’s case for $25,000 this afternoon. An offer which Thomas-Rasset quickly rejected. From her lawyers:

 Both from the Constitutional and civil standpoints, these laws regulate the everyday privacy we enjoy and sometimes take for granted.
 As societal norms evolve, it’s important to ensure the law properly reflects what we think of as privacy.

-Comments Off Posted in: Commentary on January 19, 2010
+Comments Off on The 4th Amendment, Privacy, and it’s Application to Technology Posted in: Commentary on January 19, 2010

 RIAA antitrust suit revived, Valleywag puts bounty on iSlate Rumors, Apple Patent and prior art.